nigelhorne/ged2site/README.md

     -w: print warning about inconsistent data - a sort of lint for Gedcom files, may not do as many as gedcal(1)

-If gedcal is installed, gedsite will also create a calendar of births and deaths, one page for each month in the current year.
+If gedcal is installed, ged2site will also create a calendar of births and deaths, one page for each month in the current year.

 An example dynamic genealogy website that was produced by Gedsite is available